Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 This backend aligns alert evaluations with the Calculations Reference used by the frontend widgets:

 - Closed‑candle policy: All RSI/correlation/heatmap evaluations use closed candles; forming candles are not used in triggers.
+- Trigger cadence: Event‑driven based on indicator updates; no need to wait for 5‑minute boundary.
+Closed‑bar gating remains enforced.
 - MT5 OHLC snapshots still include the forming candle as the final element with `is_closed=false`.
 Backend RSI calculations ignore it automatically, so frontend collectors can continue using the tail for live charting without custom trimming.
 - RSI (14, Wilder): Computed from MT5 OHLC (Bid‑based series), matching frontend logic.
 Period is fixed to 14 across the entire system (REST/WS, alerts, emails, cache).
 - RSI Correlation (Dashboard parity):